TakuyaKoriyama/takuyakoriyama.github.io/_pages/about.md

 I am a prospective PhD student at ---.
 I'm currently interested in the following topics:
 * Statistical and computational learning theory
-* High-dimensional statistics in proportional regime p/n -> constant
+* High-dimensional statistics in the proportional regime p/n -> constant
 * Intersection of convex geometry and high-dimensional probability

 ### Education